RemyVim/ink-if-story-template/docs/devlog/accessibility-screen-readers.md

 ## The Horrible Noise

-I should mention: my background is in backend systems programming.
+I'm a developer by trade.
+But not the web kind.
 When I started building this template, I knew almost nothing about web development.
 I was learning as I went, figured things out through trial and error, and eventually got something that looked good and worked well on desktop and mobile.
 I was pretty happy with it.

 Then one day I thought, "Hey, I should test this with a screen reader, just for fun."

 It was *not* fun.

 At first I couldn't even figure out how to use the screen reader.
 Turns out you're supposed to navigate with the keyboard, not the mouse.
 I didn't know that.
+Makes sense when you think about it for two seconds, but I didn't know.

 So I started pressing `Tab` to move through the interface, and immediately discovered my first problem: the menu buttons in the navigation bar? `Tab` skipped right over them.
 They didn't exist as far as keyboard navigation was concerned.

 ## The Impostor Buttons

 The issue was that I'd built those menu buttons as styled `<a>` elements—they *looked* like buttons, but they weren't actually real `<button>` elements.
-(And they weren't even real links without an `href`, either!)
+(And they weren't even considered real links without an `href`, either!)

 The browser had no idea they were interactive.
 A sighted mouse user would never notice, but for anyone navigating by keyboard, those controls simply weren't there.